 Cloud is becoming the next-generation backbone for running the web.
 As the technology for building and running cloud infrastructure matures, it is starting to spread out into more industries and revolutionizing how even the most conservative organizations are running their entire operations.

 One of the areas undergoing a transformation is the carrier backbone services.
 For those who are not familiar, carrier backbone services includes services like cell and network services (DHCP, DNS,…), content serving (SMS, MMS, …), activation services, CRM, call centers, etc. Moving these critical carrier services from the existing environment tends to be labor intensive and proprietary.
-Selecting to move applications into a more open and virtualised environment such as cloud could yield a significant cost saving.
-An open cloud environmentalso enables Carriers organisations to reduce their time to market for delivering new services.
+Selecting to move applications into a more open and virtualized environment such as cloud could yield a significant cost saving.
+An open cloud environment also enables Carriers organizations to reduce their time to market for delivering new services.

 At time where the Telecom/Carrier market is increasingly competitive, moving to a cloud-based carrier backbone can be more than a cost saving initiative.
 It can be a differentiator from the competition and is critical for survivability and success of the business.

 That said, running carrier grade services requires special care to meet the required SLAs in terms of latency, deterministic behavior, performance, location awareness, etc. These challenges are unique enough not to fit into your mom-and-pop cloud.